 The need for companionship?

 “They say, “God has taken a child.”
 Glory be to Him!
-He is the Self-Sufficient.
+He is Self-Sufficient.
 Unto Him belongs whatsoever is in the heavens and whatsoever is on the earth.
 You have no authority for this.
 Do you say about God that which you know not?”
-(Holy Qur’an 10:68)
+(Qur’an 10:68)

-Anything that human beings can receive from companions/friends/peers and associates stem from needs, and Allah (swt) is free from needs.
+Anything that human beings can receive from companions/friends/peers and associates stems from needs, and Allah (swt) is free from needs.